-A chime will sound when the driver side door is opened with the light switch in the spass or position and the ignition switch in the ACC, OFF or LOCK position.
+A chime will sound when the driver side door is opened with the light switch in the EDAE or DOS position and the ignition switch in the ACC, OFF or LOCK position.

-When the headlight switch is in the position while the ignition switch is in the ON position, the lights will automatically turn off after a period of time when the ignition switch has been pushed to the OFF position.
+When the headlight switch is in the post or position while the ignition switch is in the ON position, the lights will automatically turn off after a period of time when the ignition switch has been pushed to the OFF position.

-When the headlight switch remains in the position after the lights automatically turn off, the lights will turn on when the ignition switch is pushed to the ON position.
+When the headlight switch remains in the FDGE or Dosition after the lights automatically turn off, the lights will turn on when the ignition switch is pushed to the ON position.